mongodb/terraform-provider-mongodbatlas/website/docs/guides/Programmatic-API-Key-upgrade-guide-1.10.0.html.markdown

 Before making any changes, please ensure you have thoroughly read and understood these examples, and that your current Terraform scripts align with the new PAK workflow.

-Remember, your scripts will still work with deprecated features for now, but it's best to upgrade as soon as possible to benefit from the latest enhancements.
-Code removal is planned for v1.12.0 at which point prior PAK workflow will no longer function.

-Lastly, in MongoDB Atlas, all PAKs are Organization API keys.
-Once created, a PAK is linked at the organization level with an 'Organization Member' role.
-However, these Organization API keys can also be assigned to one or more projects within the organization.
-When a PAK is assigned to a specific project, it essentially takes on the 'Project Owner' role for that particular project.
-This enables the key to perform operations at the project level, in addition to the organization level.
-The flexibility of PAKs provides a powerful mechanism for fine-grained access and control, once their functioning is clearly understood.

-If you have any questions or face any issues during the migration, feel free to reach out to us by creating a GitHub Issue or PR in our repo.
+If you have any questions or face any issues during the migration, feel free to reach out to us by creating a [GitHub Issue](https://github.com/mongodb/terraform-provider-mongodbatlas/issues/new/choose) or [PR](https://github.com/mongodb/terraform-provider-mongodbatlas/pulls) in our repo.
 Thank you.